metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ***

 My first impression is that New England should win this match comfortably, if only because unlike their opponents, the Patriots are functional on both sides of the ball.
 The same can't be said about the Steelers given the sorry state of their offense.
-I need to assess the tape, but I heard the offense was downright awful last week against the Bengals - the defense had to work two additional shifts just to eke out the win.
-I don't foresee things being much better this Sunday considering Trubisky's well-established as a failed passing prospect.
+I need to assess the tape, but I heard Pittsburgh's offense was downright awful last week against the Bengals - it was the defense working an overtime shift that carried the team to an unexpected win.
+I don't foresee things being much better offensively this Sunday either, considering Trubisky's is well-established as a failed passing prospect.

 But Pittsburgh also has some things in its favor.
 It's been reported that Mac Jones sustained some back pain from his outing against Miami last week.
 Even though he's expected to play, the Patriot offense might be forced to operate at only a fraction of its potential, especially considering Pittsburgh boasts a top-flight defense.
 I'll need to assess the injury report better before figuring out whether a pick can be made here.